JabirMAG/kartverket-obstacle/README.md

 This is an obstacle reporting and validation system for airspace safety, with role-based workflows for pilots, registrars, and administrators.

+### Seeded Administrator Login
+E-Mail: Admin@Kartverket.com
+Password: Admin123!
+This seeded Admin User has the ability to create other users/approve those who register.

 ### User Administration & Authentication

 - User registration with approval workflow